audresy/python/README.md

-This folder contains my code written by python.
+This folder contains my code written in python.